carvel-dev/imgpkg/docs/commands.md

 A bundle is an image with some additional characteristics:
 - a bundle directory, `.imgpkg`, must exist at the root-level of the bundle that is responsible for containing bundle metadata
-- the image manifest will have an additional annotation `"io.k14s.imgpkg.bundle": "true"` when pushed
+- the image config will have a label notating that the image is a bundle

 `imgpkg` tries to be helpful to ensure that you're correctly using images and bundles, so it will error if any incompatibilities arise.